autrainer/hydra-filter-sweeper/README.md

 ## Usage

-To use `hydra-filter-sweeper`, override the default sweeper with `filter-sweeper` at the end of the defaults list.
+To use `hydra-filter-sweeper`, override the default sweeper with `filter` at the end of the defaults list.

 Filters are specified as a list of dictionaries and can be of type `expr`, `exists`, or `script`.
 If a filters evaluates to `True`, the current configuration is excluded from the sweep.